MicrosoftDocs/xamarin-docs/docs/essentials/secure-storage.md

 On older API levels, the Android KeyStore only supports storing **RSA** keys, which is used with an **RSA/ECB/PKCS1Padding** cipher to encrypt an **AES** key (randomly generated at runtime) and stored in the shared preferences file under the key _SecureStorageKey_, if one has not already been generated.

-All encrypted values will be removed when the app is uninstalled from the device.
+**SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation.
+If a device upgrades from API level 22 or lower to API level 23 and higher, this type of encryption will continue to be used unless the app is uninstalled or **RemoveAll** is called.

 # [iOS](#tab/ios)